Close Menu

 What is the weather like in Machu Picchu?

 The weather in Machu Picchu varies depending on the time of year.
 During the dry season (May to September), the weather is generally clear and sunny, with minimal rainfall and comfortable temperatures.
 During the shoulder season (April to May and September to November), the weather is generally mild and sunny, with minimal rainfall and comfortable temperatures.
 During the rainy season (December to March), the weather is generally rainy and cloudy, with frequent landslides and muddy trails.
-(See Also: Best Time to Visit Bariloche – Peak Season Secrets)
+(See Also: Is April A Good Time To Visit Puerto Rico?
+Discover Now)

 What is the best time to see the sunrise at Machu Picchu?